Family Weekend is October 14-16, 2016

 Don't miss this opportunity to learn about student research and innovation in Science & Technology.
 Come by and dig your hands into the GeologySandbox while viewing the gallery of student-faculty projects.
 Students, faculty, and others from the School of Science and Technology will share their stories and the opportunities available to SSU students.

-$7 parking fee - payable at the venue.
-Registration link coming soon.
+SOLD OUT!! $7 parking fee - payable at the venue.

 This 2 mile hike is designed for all skill levels and offers panoramic views of Santa Rosa and the Mayacama Mountains.
 Taylor Mountain is a quick 5 miles from campus.
 This trip is limited to 25 participants.